Poland 1990 Solidarity 100,000 Zloty

 domination.

-Even today there is a need for the
+Even today there is

-spirit of Solidarnoæ.
-There are places where
+a need for the spirit of Solidarnoæ.
+There are

-their freedom.
-May Solidarnoæ help those who
+seek to regain their freedom.
+May Solidarnoæ

-fight for democracy, citizens liberties, freedom of
+help those who fight for democracy, citizens liberties,

-of Solidarnoæ freedom.
+the legacy of Solidarnoæ freedom.
 Lech Wa¸"sa

 The origin of "Solidarnoæ"" [Solidarity]